Roberta Kaplan

-Roberta Ann Kaplan (born 1966) is an American lawyer focusing on commercial litigation and public interest matters.
+Roberta Ann Kaplan (born 1966), also known as Robbie Kaplan, is an American lawyer focusing on commercial litigation and public interest matters.
 Kaplan successfully argued before the Supreme Court of the United States on behalf of LGBT rights activist Edith Windsor, in United States v.
 Windsor, a landmark decision that invalidated a section of the 1996 Defense of Marriage Act and required the federal government to recognize same-sex marriages.
 She was a partner at Paul, Weiss, Rifkind, Wharton & Garrison before starting her own firm in 2017.
 In 2018, she co-founded the Time's Up Legal Defense Fund.

 Early life and education

 A native of Cleveland, Ohio, Roberta Kaplan grew up in a Jewish household.
 She graduated from Hawken School in Gates Mills, Ohio, in 1984.
 LGBT scholar and activist Aaron Belkin was Kaplan's high school friend and prom date.
-She earned an B.A. in Russian history and literature from Harvard University in 1988.
+She earned a B.A. in Russian history and literature from Harvard University in 1988.
 While in college she spent a semester abroad in Moscow and "discovered a passion for political activism when she became active in the movement to free Soviet Jewry".
 She received her J.D. from Columbia Law School in 1991.